-- It has a variety of welding rods designed to weld cast iron to steel.
+- It has a variety of welding rods designed for this job.

 - All cast-iron filler metals are costly, but you can buy a small 1 lb (450gr) package of stick rods.

-- With stick welding (and the other arc welding processes) you can skip preheating if you use cast-iron nickel rods.
+- With stick welding, you can skip preheating if you use cast-iron nickel rods.

 - It is a portable process and more convenient for fieldwork.